janbodnar/Groovy-Examples/classes.md

 - classes or methods with no visibility modifier public
 - fields with no visibility modifier are turned into properties
+- if no constructors are supplied, an empty no-arg constructor is provided

 ```groovy
 import groovy.transform.Canonical